Hingyon: Economy

-With a total land area of 6363.07 hectares, Hingyon currently exhibits a population density of 1 person per hectare.
-However, the detailed breakdown in the table highlights variations among barangays, with Piwong having the highest population density at (6) persons per hectare, followed by Bitu at five (5) persons per hectare.
-Despite these figures, the data suggests that these barangays are not densely populated given the current population.
-It’s worth noting that, considering future growth and the existence of inhabitable areas in Hingyon, changes in population density are anticipated.
-As the population increases, especially in areas that are currently less inhabited, shifts in overall density are expected over time.
+Hingyon has known for its indigenous rice called tinawon.
+The major crops of Hingyon include corn, coffee, root crops, and vegetables.
+Hingyon is notable for weaving, woodcarving, and basketry.
+Hingyon was promoted as the "Agro-Eco Tourism Hub" of Ifugao.

 Government

 Local government

 Hingyon, belonging to the lone congressional district of the province of Ifugao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.